-• Group and Company
+Group ar nd Company

+2013 2012

-2012 RMB'000 2011 RMB'000
+RMB'000 RMB'000

-Future minimum lease payments payable: Within one year After one year but within five years 96 - 105 96
+Future minimum lease payments payable:

-96 201
+Within one year 65 96

 Operating lease payments represent rental payable by the Group and Company for its Singapore office.
-Lease is negotiable for an average term of two years and rental is fixed for the same period.
+Lease is negotiable for term of 1 year and rental is fixed for the same period.

-29. DIVIDENDS
+29. Segment information